gvbarroso/momentspp/README.md

-# momentspp
+# moments++
-Population genetic inference using two-locus statistics
+Fast and accurate population genetic inference using two-locus statistics